XKarnageX/Ultimate_Tic_Tac_Toe/README.md

 design heuristics for the game, which would have increased the efficiency of decision-making, due to the complexity of the game.

+---

+#### Developed by Mohammad Taufeeque, Utkarsh Agarwal and Arjun Kashettiwar

+---